enjeyw/enjeyw.github.io/SmartKV.md

 # Learned Gated KV Cache: From Heuristics to Learned Sparsity

+NOTE: this is basically my internal working notes and not designed for public consumption just yet....

 ## 1. Motivation

 Large Language Models (LLMs) are memory-bound during inference, primarily due to the Key-Value (KV) cache which grows linearly with sequence length.
 For a 7B model with a long context, the KV cache can easily exceed the size of the model weights themselves.